grafana/beyla/docs/sources/docker.md

 The above command line will run a simple HTTPS application.
 The process opens the container's internal port `8443`, which is then exposed at the host level as the port `18443`.

-Next, let's check that Beya is able to auto-instrument the above container.
-Initially, we will configure Beya to simply print (on stdout) each collected trace event, by setting the environment variable `PRINT_TRACES=true`.
+Next, let's check that Beyla is able to auto-instrument the above container.
+Initially, we will configure Beyla to simply print (on stdout) each collected trace event, by setting the environment variable `PRINT_TRACES=true`.
 We will also instruct the tool to inspect the executable that is listening on port `8443`, by setting the environment variable `OPEN_PORT=8443`.
 Please note that we are using the application container's internal port `8443`, and